Equinor plans $8.8 bln development of world's northernmost oilfield

 OSLO, Nov 10 (Reuters) - Norway's Equinor EQNR.OL said on Wednesday it plans to invest up to 75 billion Norwegian crowns ($8.80 billion) to develop the Wisting petroleum discovery, set to become the world's northernmost oilfield.

-Located in the Arctic Barents Sea, the Wisting development is subject to a final investment decision by Equinor and its partners by the end of 2022, the company said in a statement.
+Located in the Arctic Barents Sea and containing close to 500 million barrels of oil equivalent, the Wisting development is subject to a final investment decision by Equinor and its partners by the end of 2022, the company said in a statement.

+Norway's new government, which took office last month, is determined to continue developing the oil industry, a major source of jobs and export revenue, despite mounting opposition from environmental groups amid fears of climate change.

+The Wisting field could come on stream in 2028, partner Lundin Energy LUNE.ST has said.

 ($1 = 8.5185 Norwegian crowns)